ShibeMedia/resource-hub/README.md

 ### Contributing

 Feel free to add what ever you'd like by forking this repository and sumbitting PRs.
-Please note, this is list is for notable events.

 ### CSV Includes

 Each line on this list will include: